SuperNETorg/misc/ArtifactServer/README.md

 if all above steps execute without any problem then artifact server will start.

-Location where all files reside is /usr/share/nginx/html/ Make sure to copy all artefacts to this location
+Location where all files reside is /usr/share/nginx/html/ Make sure to copy all artifacts to this location